rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list.md

 So use sentinels when you're sure that it will simplify your code.

 ## Advantages of Linked List
-- Unlike the arrays, the size of the linked lists is dynamic.
-You can insert or delete elements without resizing or shifting its elements.
+- Size is dynamic.
+The size of the list will grow and shrink as we insert or delete a node.
 - Linked lists have faster insert and delete operations.

 ## Disadvantages of Linked List
 - Random access is not allowed.
 We have to access elements sequentially starting from the first node.
-- Every time we create a new node to link, we're using that much more memory space.
+- Every time we create a new node, we're using that much more memory.
-- Linked Lists are not cache friendly.
-Array elements are located contiguously in a memory, so there's locality of reference.
+- Array elements are located contiguously in a memory so there's locality of reference.
+But elements in linked lists are not; thus, linked lists are not cache friendly.

 | Operations| Array | Linked List|
 |:---:|:---:|:---:|